RRSP or TFSA: What's the difference?

 A 1% per month penalty applies to every dollar over the limit.

-RRSP or TFSA: Which should I prioritize?
+RRSP or TFSA: Which one should I prioritize?

 How to reach your savings goals more easily